-In order to provide our students and course participants with these skills, we plan and conduct teaching and training based on the core principles:
+In order to provide our students and course participants with these skills, we plan and conduct teaching and training based on the following core principles:

-At the TECHCOLLEGE - Composite Training Center, we employ different types of assessment and evaluation depending on the nature of the course content and learning objectives.
+At TECHCOLLEGE Composite, we employ different types of assessment and evaluation depending on the nature of the course content and learning objectives.
 Feedback is a fundamental part of the assessment and evaluation of the participant's learning curve.

-Participant self-assessment is based on previously agreed-upon criteria, such as a company's specific requirements for quality, planning, security, etc. The assessment can be based on a set form that is filled out by the participant prior to a conversation with the instructor, who will be providing a positive formative assessment and feedback based on the form along with any other observations.
+Participant self-assessment is based on previously agreed-upon criteria, such as a company's specific requirements for quality, planning, security, etc. This assessment can be based on a set form that is filled out by the participant prior to a conversation with the instructor, who will be providing a positive formative assessment and feedback based on the form along with any other observations.

 To promote participant learning, feedback must be: